curl/everything-curl/usingcurl/returns.md

     to curl.
 See also the [FTP uses two connections](ftp-twoconnections.md) section.

- 31. FTP couldn't use REST.
+ 31. FTP could not use REST.
 The REST command failed.
 This command is used for resumed FTP transfers. curl needs to issue the REST command to do range or resumed transfers.
 The server is broken, try the same operation without range/resume as a crude work-around.